What is protective security advice?

 - Government, business and industry adopt a ‘security by design’ approach to protect Australia’s people, assets and other national interests.

-- There is increased protective security awareness and capacity across Australian government agencies, business, and industry.
+- There is increased protective security awareness and capacity across the Australian Government, state and territory governments, and business.

-ASIO delivers expert protective security advice to the Australian Government, state and territory governments, and business through our ‘T4’ program.
-This includes physical security certification advice, inspections of technical surveillance countermeasures, and resources for security managers to meet Australian security standards.
-We also evaluate protective security products (such as locks, alarms and fences) to determine their suitability for use in government facilities.
+ASIO's protective security capability (T4) provides expert protective security advice and training to the Australian Government, state and territory governments, and business.
+This includes physical security certification advice (as defined in the Australian Government Protective Security Policy Framework), technical surveillance countermeasures, and resources for security managers to assist in the protection of their information, people and assets.
+We also evaluate protective security products (such as locks, alarms and detection devices) to determine their suitability for use in government facilities.

 Each year, we conduct tens of thousands of personnel security assessments to determine a person’s suitability to access national security classified material.
 Our advice helps government agencies decide who should have access to classified material, and forms part of the Australian Government’s defensive measures to keep our defence, trade, and economic secrets safe from our adversaries.
 To support the ongoing improvement of those measures, we help develop government personnel security policy and standards.